 Tara Mines is located 2 km northwest of the town of Navan in Co.
 Meath Ireland and 50 km northwest of Dublin.
-The mine has a production capacity of 2.6mt per year and is the largest zinc mine in Europe.
-The newly discovered deposit, termed 'Tara Deep' is located approximately 1 km southeast of the main mine and is currently a major focus for exploration and development.
+The mine currently has a planned production target of 1.8mt per year (to increase to 2.2 over the next 5 years) and is one of the largest zinc mines in Europe.
+The 'Tara Deep' deposit is located approximately 1 km southeast of the main mine and is currently a major focus for exploration.